MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/use-workspaces.md

 # Use workspaces to connect to different customer service environments

 When you work with the dashboards in AI for Customer Service Insights, you have a choice of connecting to a live customer service environment or exploring the dashboards using sample data in the demo workspace.
-You can then create additional workspaces to gain insights into different customer service environments, and switch between the workspaces.
+You can then create additional workspaces to gain insights into different customer service environments and switch between the workspaces.

 ## Create an AI for Customer Service Insights workspace